hawkinsw/quic-wg-wiki/First-Implementation-Draft.md

   > Note: For this part, a receiver must handle STREAM data received reordered, with gaps, or duplicated.
 Specifically, a receiver must allow for a sender to rebundle retransmitted STREAM data, meaning that a received STREAM frame may contain bytes that have already been received, and bytes that were lost.

 * Integration with TLS 1.3 handshake - The basic 1-RTT mode must be supported.
 Transport parameter exchange is not needed, nor are session tickets.
 Basic key exchange is sufficient and implementations can use any certificate.
 TLS exporters are necessary in order to exercise the 1-RTT keys.
 All MTI algorithms listed in TLS 1.3 are expected.
-Clients MUST offer a key share with P-256, servers MUST accept that share (this avoids the need for HelloRetryRequest).
+Clients MUST be able to offer a key share with P-256, servers MUST accept that share (this avoids the need for HelloRetryRequest).
+The ALPN label will be "hq-04", even though this won't necessarily include any of the HTTP mapping.

 * Authentication for cleartext - FNV-1a authentication will be needed.
 Implementations will be expected to verify this and discard packets that are not correct.